-For over 25 years the Stanford World Language Project (SWLP), formerly known as The Bay Area Foreign Language Program (BAFLP), has been dedicated to promoting quality language teaching and learning with year-round programs for all language teachers of any level.
+For more than 25 years the Stanford World Language Project (SWLP), formerly known as The Bay Area Foreign Language Program (BAFLP), has been dedicated to promoting quality language teaching and learning with year-round programs for all language teachers of any level.
 SWLP is led by practicing world language teachers.
 The proficiency-oriented strategies presented in the seminars and workshops are the ones that they use in their own classrooms.
 Our goals include:

 - Promoting the learning and teaching of World Languages and Cultures

-- Providing high-quality Standards-based professional development opportunities for language teachers in the Bay Area
+- Providing high-quality, Standards-based professional development opportunities for language teachers in the Bay Area

 - Supporting local schools and districts with professional learning and curriculum development for their World Language programs